rinlabs/mihate/README.md

 # mihate

-A discord chat-bot written in python.
+A discord bot written in python.